Domain Property Management Blog

 people carrying boxes out of house

-The landlord must give the tenant notice to terminate the tenancy and begin the eviction.
+The landlord must give the tenant notice to terminate the lease and begin the eviction.
 The purpose of this is for the landlord to notify the tenant of the reason and what they must do within the notice period.
 Below are the eviction notices landlords must use when evicting a tenant.

 • 30-Day Notice to Vacate.
-The landlord must serve this to a tenant on a month-to-month lease whom you no longer want to continue renting to.
+The landlord must serve this to a tenant on a month-to-month lease whom they no longer want to continue renting to.
 This will give the tenant up to 30 calendar days to move out.
 For residents that don’t pay monthly, the amount of notice to serve will depend on the rent payment frequency.
-For instance, for tenants that pay rent every week, you must serve them a 7 days’ notice.
+For instance, for tenants that pay rent every week, landlords must serve them a 7 days’ notice.

 • 10-Day Notice to Vacate.
 The landlord must serve this notice period to a tenant whom you’re looking to evict for committing a minor lease violation.
 This will give the tenant up to 10 calendar days to move out.
 The tenant won’t have an opportunity to remedy the wrong-doing for eviction.